Luftschutzbunker/ov/README.md

 The target needs to have their APIs enabled for it to work.
 The following packages are required for the bot to work:
 `discord, asyncio, requests, bs4`

+The code is free to be used by anyone.
+Copy, edit, add anything you want.